hello@slated.gg

 Intensity

-This is bittersweet rather than nerve-racking.
-It can hit you in the feelings, but it rarely raises your pulse or punishes you for messing up.
+This is more late-night nostalgia than white-knuckle pressure.
+It may hit your feelings, but it rarely spikes your pulse or punishes mistakes.

 VERY LOW